o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/texture-atlases-using-texture-atlases-to-reduce-ui-draw-calls.md

 1. In the last column in the display of draw call information, note the values under **XTex**\.
 The **XTex** column shows the number of draw calls when the shader supported maximum of 16 textures is reached\.
 To reduce the number of draw calls, use a texture atlas\.
 ![\[Location of the XTex column in the draw call information output.\]](/images/user-guide/game_ui_editor/ui-editor-texture-atlases-8.png)

-1. In the Lumberyard Editor console, enter the `ui_ReportDrawCalls` console command\.
+1. In the O3DE Editor console, enter the `ui_ReportDrawCalls` console command\.
 This command outputs a report of the draw calls for all active canvases into a text file\.

 1. Open the `lumberyard_version\dev\Cache\your_project_name\pc\user\log\LyShine\drawcallreport.txt` log file\.